localvoid/ivi/documentation/advanced/optimization-hints.md

 cheap even with huge virtual dom trees.

 When sync algorithms traverses through virtual dom trees and finds components, it will update them only when they are dirty.
-Component becomes dirty when props are changed `isPropsChanged`, context is updated and component is using context in `render` method or component is invalidated with `invalidate()` method.
+Component becomes dirty when props are changed `isPropsChanged` or component is invalidated with `invalidate()` method.
 By default, all props are checked for changes by their identity.

 ## isPropsChanged